boyangeric/Multi-agent-security-policy-qa/README.md

-`policy-qa evaluate` runs the five test queries in [evaluation/test_queries.json](evaluation/test_queries.json) — the four use-case queries from the assessment plus one out-of-scope query that must trigger the safe fallback.
+`policy-qa evaluate` runs the five test queries in [evaluation/test_queries.json](evaluation/test_queries.json) — the four use-case queries covering API security, cloud data protection, access control, and logging, plus one out-of-scope query that must trigger the safe fallback.
 Each query is scored by:

 1. **Deterministic checks** — citation validity (citations ⊆ retrieved controls) and